 Written by Dr. Rachel Barlow, Adviser

 Rachel leads on executive search assignments for associations and NGOs.
-As a former Vice President of Kellen Europe, Rachel’s 20 year career has centred on the optimal interest representation of complex organisations towards decision making authorities.
+As a former Vice President of Kellen, Rachel’s 20 year career has centred on the optimal interest representation of complex organisations towards decision making authorities.

 Picture by: Owen Humphreys/PA Archive/PA Images.
 Molly, a British Bulldog cools off with some water as she takes a walk in Middlesbrough.